Reimagining Work: Organisations to become future-ready

 Despite all the challenges, companies are eager to build workforces that are prepared and equipped with the right skills to not only meet the challenges of the future but also help them learn and capitalize on the opportunities that are still unimagined.

-Reliance on digital technology and automation has been the centre of transformation and economic development since the last few decades.
+Reliance on digital technology and automation has been the center of transformation and economic development for the last few decades.
 It has defiantly been the most significant enabler of remote work and collaborations in the time of COVID19.
-Businesses, work teams and contingent workers alike have utilized numerous collaboration platforms to make remote work possible.
+Businesses, work teams, and contingent workers alike have utilized numerous collaboration platforms to make remote work possible.
 While it is clear that COVID19 has amplified the adoption and use of technology and automation, according to The Economist, fear of technology-induced unemployment has risen as well.
 However, digital advancement has also been a major job creator.
 The emergence of digital platforms gave rise to the gig economy and created entirely new occupations, jobs and tasks.

 A business owner might think that a remote employee is someone who works from home on a laptop all day, but in today’s economy, the definition of “remote” has become more expansive and flexible.
 The days of restrictive commutes, in-office work schedules and rigid workplace dress codes are quickly becoming relics of the past.
 Instead, today’s workforce is eager to embrace technology for better remote work initiatives.